KenLin765/pands-project/readme.md

 ## Plotting the Data

 I am firstly plotting the data using histograms.
 The histograms show the distribution of each of the measurement attributes across the iris data set.
 I used the the matplotlib - pyplot package to create the histogram.
 I then also used [scikit](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html), to help plot the data as this software included inbuilt data which makes it useful to plot the data.
+I decided to use the inbuilt library to get a bit more experience using a different library.
 It would also be possible to plot each data separately but I decided to include all data in one.
 The data for the user will then display in a .png file format.

+# Result Findings

 The main findings based on this data are that the sepal length for the most part is about double the size of the sepal width while the petal length is also approximately 2 and a half times the size in cm of the petal width.